YeeeeeHan/decentralised-social/decentralised_social/README.md

 I have identified 3 main benefits of social networks:

 1. Owning your audience and content

-   - your audience will follow you across different applications
-   - Users can monetize their own contents
+   The most prominent argument for social network is the ability to own your audience and content.
+Many people have built their livelihoods on social networks, but they do not truly own their contents and audience, as the social networks companies ultimately have the final say on which accounts can continue running.
+In decentralised social networks, users own their relationship with their audience.
+If certain clients decide to restrict their access to their followers, these users can migrate to other clients, bringing their audience over, as all these information are inscribed on the blockchain.

-2. Prevents social discourse from being controlled by a small group of people - related to algorithm
+2. Prevents social discourse from being controlled by a small group of people
-3. ZK proves - ability to say and prove something anonymously

-### Assumptions surrounding the task
+   Another strong argument against traditional social networks is the issue of social discourse being controlled by a small group of people who make the executive decisions.
+Some examples include Twitter banning journalists' accounts that posted links to the ElonJet account set up on Facebook - [source](https://www.theverge.com/2022/12/15/23512004/elon-musk-starts-banning-critical-journalists-from-twitter).

+3. ZK Proofs - ability to say and prove something anonymously Since the decentralised social networks assumes that every user has a public private key, certain features surrounding ZK proofs could be integrated into the product, that allows users to say something anonymously yet credibly.
+For example, a doctor that has the credentials to comment on certain public health issues might be discouraged to do so if he has to reveal his credentials.
+But if his credentials can be verified via ZK proofs, such discourse might prove enticing for the public.

 # Design Process